charles-d-burton/tf_kong/README.md

 ```

 ## Details

+### Cluster
 This will create a Kong cluster configured to run on an Amazon Linux AMI.
 The default scaling parameters are as few as 2 nodes and as many as 5 nodes.
 When the apply is finished you will have a Kong cluster with the admin port set to 8002 exposed on the internal load balancer.
 Any parameters inside the launch configuration block and be non-destructively configured.
 Simply change the associated variable and apply.
 Once it completes manually reboot a single node at a time to make the change take effect.
 This allows for zero downtime deploys.

+### Autoscaling
+The cluster is configured to scale on CPU utilization.

+### Logging
+The `kong_setup.sh` contains installs the awslogging agent.
+The terraform sets up and configures logging to go to cloudwatch by default.
+Additionally if file logging is configured via the Kong plugin you can send your `error`, `access`, and `request` logs to `/home/ec2-user/kong/logs` and have them appear in cloudwatch.